 Year two modules provide the opportunity to develop approaches from the first year by studying 20th and 21st-century theatre; by exploring key critical approaches to drama in theory and practice, and by focusing on a key period in the development of our nation’s theatre.
 For a sample of typical modules from each area please see our single honours BA English listing.

-Dissertation in Art History
+Dissertation in History of Art

 This module involves the in-depth study of an art historical topic over one or two semesters.
-You will chose the topic in consultation with a tutor, subject to the approval of the Department, and will be allocated a dissertation supervisor appropriate to the chosen topic.
+You will chose the topic in consultation with a tutor, subject to the approval of the department, and will be allocated a dissertation supervisor appropriate to the chosen topic.
 Teaching for this module takes the form of individual tutorials with your dissertation supervisor, as well as group workshops focusing on research, writing, and presentation skills.
 It provides you with the opportunity to undertake a substantial piece of writing on a topic of particular personal interest.

 Renaissance Luxuries: Art and Good Living in Italy 1400 - 1600